alan-platform/alan-platform.github.io/pages/faq.md

 ## Can I connect to another system?
-Alan datastore systems can talk to each other with interfaces.
-You can talk with relational databases using the Relational Database Bridge system.
+Alan `datastore` systems talk to each other via Alan interfaces.

-More documentation will follow.
+You can communicate with relational databases using the system type [`relational-database-bridge`](/docs).

-It is possible to connect to other systems using XML Schema or third party API's.
-This requires additional tooling that isn't available publicly.
-Please contact us for more information.
+You can interact with other systems over HTTP using the system type [`connector`](/docs).

 ## What does that versions.json do?
 You'll have noticed the `versions.json` at the root of your project.
 It defines a set of packages that should be compatible.
 Builds of version X are guaranteed to be based on the exact same language and configuration, but may contain bugfixes.
 We call these "major" versions.